dpmcgarry/esp32-marine-sensorhub/README.md

 1. Monitor the temperature of fridges / freezers
 1. Monitor the dry and wet exhaust temperatures of all engines
 1. Monitor tank levels (Fuel, Water, Waste)
-1. Monitor vacuum levels and/or fluid flow rate (Fuel Filtration, Cooling Water)
+1. Monitor vacuum levels (Fuel Filtration)
 1. Monitor voltages (Different Battery Banks)
 1. Monitor other engine basics where feasible (Oil Pressure, Coolant Temp, Transmission Pressure, Transmission Temperature)
 1. Monitor flow of water for seawater cooling pumps (for the A/C and Freezer)